sdiehl/wiwinwlh/tutorial.md

 **Main difference**: Julia is unityped and imperative, Haskell is statically typed.

-Julia's main implementation is *juliia*.
+Julia's main implementation is *julia*.

 Julia is a *unityped* language.